jedwards1230/cars/README.md

   * Save user data as training data

 ### Network
-* optimize how rewards/expected values are calculated
+* better system for how rewards/expected values are calculated
-* make it work